DoB1993-02-11 BirthplaceCardiff Height1.91 m (6' 3") Weight100 kg (15 st 10 lb) PositionCentre

-Starting out as full back for Wales Under 18’s, Allen moved to the centre whilst playing for the Wales U20s.
-He was in the Welsh side that made history by becoming the first Welsh team to defeat New Zealand (9-6) at the Junior World Championship in South Africa in 2012 where he was awarded the most improved player of the tournament by U20’s head coach Danny Wilson.
+Starting out as full back for Wales Under-18s, Allen moved to the centre whilst playing for the Wales Under-20s.
+He was in the Welsh side that made history by becoming the first Welsh team to defeat New Zealand (9-6) at the Junior World Championship in South Africa in 2012 where he was awarded the most improved player of the tournament by Under-20s head coach Danny Wilson.

-Scott Andrews was part of Wales’s Junior World Championship side that reached the last four of the inaugural tournament held in Wales in 2008 and captained the side against France and Italy in the 2009 Under 20’s Six Nations.
-He made his senior Blues debut against Ulster away in the Magners League in 2009.
+Scott Andrews was part of the Wales Junior World Championship side that reached the last four of the inaugural tournament held in Wales in 2008 and captained the side against France and Italy in the 2009 Under 20’s Six Nations.
+He made his senior Cardiff Blues debut against Ulster away in the Magners League in 2009.

-The Prop went on to be involved in the 2013 Wales team that beat England to win the Six Nations Championship for the second year in a row.
-In the summer of 2013 Andrews was also named on the Wales team for their tour of Japan.
+The prop went on to be involved in the 2013 Wales team that beat England to win the 6 Nations Championship for the second year in a row and in the summer of 2013 Andrews was also named on the Wales team for their tour of Japan.

 DoB1991-12-31 BirthplaceChurch Village Height1.93 m (6' 4") Weight112 kg (17 st 8 lb) PositionLock

 The Rhondda product graduated to the Blues Academy from his local club Treorchy.
-Having won international honors at U16 level, Macauley was selected as a member of the 2008/9 Wales U18s squad.
+Having won international honours for Wales at Under-16 level, Cook was selected as a member of the 2008/09 Under-18s squad.

 In the summer of 2009 Cook was allocated to Pontypridd RFC as one of the club's quota of Blues Academy players but was transferred to Cardiff RFC by the Blues at the beginning of the 2010/11 season.